wabkia/airsonic-docs/install/example/freebsd_freenas.md

 > the shell to run *make build-depends-list* and performing some cut magic to turn a string like
 > */usr/ports/lang/perl5.30* into a package name pkg can use, *perl5*.

-We also need to use the *run-depends-list* to grab all of our runtime dependancies and install them.
+We also need to use the *run-depends-list* to grab all of our runtime dependencies and install them.
 ```
 # pkg install `make run-depends-list | rev | cut -d'/' -f-1 | rev | cut -d'.' -f-1`
 ```